What is Microsoft HoloLens?

 The last few years’ transition from 2D documents to 3D BIM modeling was a natural evolution, which improved team communication and coordination.
 3D models are common today, but still, interacting with volumetric data behind a 2D screen is extremely limited.
 Mixed Reality and holographic technology bring the models out of the screen, allowing users to engage and interact with design data more intuitively.

 Also, unleashing the 3D model democratizes the data by offering a natural way to experience and understand the design.
 While years of education and practice might train architects to visualize their designs in 3D, other stakeholders have a hard time deciphering them.
-Using Mixed Reality, stakeholders can walk around and explore the design in real 3D without the need for an expert to guide them and dictate their point of view.
+Using Mixed Reality in construction, stakeholders can walk around and explore the design in real 3D without the need for an expert to guide them and dictate their point of view.

 Mixed Reality moves along the Reality - Virtuality Continuum, making the design-build-operate workflow far more efficient.
 For some decisions or specific tasks, a real “unmodeled” world is required as visual input.
 For other tasks, a mixed reality – a “world partially modeled” – or even a completely immersive Virtual Reality mode is ideal.
 With Mixed Reality the user controls the “mix” and adjusts it according to what their task requires.

 Moving along the Reality - Virtuality Continuum: in this proof of concept, a Trimble SketchUp model is displayed using Microsoft HoloLens.
 To best explore and experience the design, stakeholders can switch between a tabletop holographic view and an immersive view mode.

 Mixed Reality and holographic technology also improve remote collaboration.
 The ability to share 3D holograms with remote stakeholders, including participants’ position and gaze, improves communication and collaboration efficiency.